stefanXO/Tab-Manager-Plus/readme.md

-This is a google chrome extension which allows you to very easy & fast handle and access your tabs/windows ;) Have fun with it!
+This is a Google Chrome extension which allows you to easily and quicky manage and access your tabs/windows ;) Have fun with it!

 (maybe there will be a documentation in the future)